BrianMcConway/puppy-puzzle-game/README.md

 ## Intro

-- The purpose of this project is to create a fully functional website that will introduce and showcase a business called Astral Beard Productions (I will use the abbreviation "ABP" from here on in), and allow potential new customers to contact for more information.
+- The purpose of this project is to create a fully functional front-end site that responds to users' interactions.
+In this case I have created a slide puzzle game.
-- ABP is a production company that provides capture and/or editing of video footage with the addition of a soundtrack composed by ABP themselves.
-ABP also provides Intro clips and audio for projects like YouTube channels for sports people and for podcasts.
+The object of the game is to rearrange the puzzle pieces to reveal the original image.
+The puzzle pieces can only swap with the 'blank' grey puzzle piece to move horizontally or vertically around the puzzle board.
+The game concludes when all the puzzle pieces are in the correct order and you are notified of how many moves it took you to complete the puzzle.
+There are interactive buttons which show how to play the game, to start a new game, and also to toggle on and off the background music.
+The default for audio is set to mute.

 ## User Stories

-- As a user I was able to quickly identify the purpose of the website and see if it was relevant to needs.
-The Home page provided me with an introduction to the purpose of the website.
+- As a first-time user I was able to quickly identify that this was a picture puzzle.
+I was unsure of the rules before I started the game so I used the "how to play" option which clearly outlined the rules of the game.
+The game played smoothly and I when I eventually solved the puzzle, a pop-up messsage congratulated me and let me know how many moves it took to complete the game.
-- I was able to navigate the site easily with clearly visible links to move through the website pages.
-The site has links to other pages within the paragraph text that enabled me to move through the site in a fluid manner.
-- Each example project was accompanied with a description of the project and an external link to it's incorporation into a larger project and the people behind the projects.
-- I was able to easily find and follow the social media links to see more about the business.
-This gave me more confidence in the business from seeing a following on social media.

 ## Features